JennaLovesData/jennalovesdata/README.md

 <br>
 I’m a passionate, problem-solving, personable, tea-sipping creative, who is obsessed with turning data into valuable insights.
 <br>
 I have spent the last decade in the financial industry where I gained a vast variety of skills and knowledge.
 My latest role was as a Credit Analyst.
 I have a passion for people.
 I love helping people.
 It was through years of helping people navigate their finances through building spreadsheets, budgets, and relationships that I found my love of analytics.
-I have an endless curiosity and desire to learn new skills; which lead me to obtain my BAA in Digital Marketing in 2022.
+I have an endless curiosity and desire to learn new skills; which lead me to obtain my BBA in Digital Marketing in 2022.
 I love helping organizations solve their problems with my out of the box thinking.
 I wanted to gain the skills needed to enter the world of Data Analytics and I found my way Nashville Software School, the rest is history.
 <br>

 🔭 I'm currently working on *finalizing my capstone project before hittting the job boards* <br>